brez7/elpueblo-11ty/notes.md

 # 📘 Eleventeenth Project Context — `elpueblo-11ty`

+You began by setting up an Eleventy (11ty) static site and integrating a contact form backend using Python Flask, deployed via Google Cloud Run.
+You created a contact-form-api with Flask, using Gmail SMTP for email delivery, and later added Google Sheets logging to track submissions.
+The backend correctly handled POST requests at /submit, verified using curl in both WSL and PowerShell environments.

+We debugged several deployment and runtime issues.
+Early errors involved Cloud Run deployment failures due to image access from Google Container Registry (GCR), which is deprecated.
+We resolved this by pushing the Docker image to Artifact Registry instead.
+You also encountered an issue with secret scanning when trying to push the sheets-creds.json file to GitHub — GitHub's push protection blocked it due to it containing Google service credentials.
+We handled this by using .gitignore, removing the file from Git's index, and cleaning up commit history.

+You successfully installed and ran Gunicorn within WSL to serve your Flask app.
+When transitioning to include Google Sheets, we configured OAuth scopes and used gspread and google-auth for appending form data to your spreadsheet.
+We overcame a submit() route duplication bug and installation errors related to distutils packages like blinker.

+We updated the contact form logic so emails are sent to both rob@elpueblomex.com and rob@barbank.com, and added a confirmation email to be sent back to the person who filled out the form.
+Docker deployment scripts were tested and iterated on, with emphasis on inline PowerShell-compatible commands for tagging, pushing, and deploying.

+Throughout the session, we reinforced using best practices for secrets management, deployment hygiene, and debugging Flask + Gunicorn issues on WSL.

+You now have a fully functional contact form API that logs to Google Sheets, sends email notifications to admins, and sends confirmations to users.

 In this session, we set up a fully customizable contact form for an Eleventy static site using a Flask API deployed on Google Cloud Run.
 After evaluating options, we chose Flask over Firebase Functions for greater flexibility and control.
 We built the Flask app with a /submit endpoint to handle POST requests, containerized it with Docker, and deployed it to Cloud Run using the Google Cloud CLI.

 To handle browser security restrictions, we addressed a CORS error by integrating flask-cors and explicitly allowing cross-origin requests.
 Once the API was live, we wired up a frontend form in the Eleventy site to send submissions via fetch.